paco0x/amm-arbitrageur/README.md

 ### Error occurs when running "npx hardhat run --network xxx bot/index.ts"

 The detailed error is `TSError: x Unable to compile TypeScript. bot/index.ts:63:13 - error TS2571: Object is of type 'unknown'`.
 Please make run your TypeScript version is ^4.2.4.
 You may meet this error if your TypeScipt version is above 4.4.x.

+### Error "cannot estimate gas; transaction may fail or may require manual gas limit"

+If you encounter this error, please don't be surprised.
+First of all, this bot hasn't tested well in bscTestnet.
+So if you want to run it well you would like better deploy it in bscMainnet.
+Secondly, since there are a lot of token pairs are deprecated so you need to modify the `pairs-bsc.json`.